Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Conclusion and discussion

 This paper tackled \prbname, a variant of \mapf that introduces a connectivity constraint on the entire agent configuration.
 This makes conventional \mapf algorithms inapplicable.
 Moreover, there are no algorithms readily applicable to \prbname in practical settings.
-We introduced a rule-based algorithm \algname, that empirically finds solutions superior to vanilla approaches.
-Additionally, we develop a search-based solver that employs \algname and is ensured to find an optimal solution eventually.
+We first formulate \prbname (also Unlabeled \mapf) for \ilp, and obtain an optimal algorithm.
+Next, we introduced a rule-based algorithm \algname, that empirically finds solutions superior to vanilla approaches.
 This work contributes to the literature on \mapf with additional constraints, a promising area for future research.
-Moreover, our successful application of the \lacam framework to this non-trivial variant highlights its power and broad applicability to a wider class of constrained \mapf problems.

-Several directions exist to improve \algname.
-For example, one might consider implementations using recursive functions, similar to PIBT~\cite{PIBT22}, or approaches that reduce the problem to flow-like problems.
-We determined that neither of these two methods can efficiently handle connectivity, making a significant algorithmic speedup challenging.
-The latter approach, however, specifically the escape problem~\cite{Cormen22}, might be applicable to refinement algorithms.
+The discussion is as follows. \paragraph{Algorithm improvement?} Several directions exist to improve \algname.
+For example, one might consider implementations using recursive functions, similar to PIBT~\cite{PIBT22}, or reduction to flow-like problems.
+Our early attempts observed that neither of these two methods can efficiently handle connectivity, making a significant algorithmic speedup challenging.
+Nevertheless, the latter approach---specifically the escape problem~\cite{Cormen22}---might be applicable to refinement algorithms.

+\paragraph{Anytime algorithm.} As noted in \Cref{tab:MAPFwork}, we also developed an eventually optimal algorithm for \prbname that integrates \algname with a search-based \mapf algorithm \lacam~\cite{LaCAM23}.
+We use \algname as a configuration generator and perform an anytime search over configurations, which is guaranteed to converge to an optimal solution eventually.
+While this approach finds an optimal solution for small instances, the refinement effect for larger instances is almost nothing in practice.
+Developing a sophisticated anytime scheme for \prbname remains an open question.